 - Total pay for the week: $600 + $125 = $725

 The equation works regardless of how much overtime you offer your employees.
 Note that this equation only applies to nonexempt employees, and the total pay for the week, including the additional payment for overtime, is subject to regular tax rates.

-Key takeaway: You must pay an employee at least 1.5 times their normal hourly rate for each hour of overtime they work.
+Tip: You must pay an employee at least 1.5 times their normal hourly rate for each hour of overtime they work.

 Are salaried workers covered by overtime rules?